WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-08-09-design-and-implement-devops.md

   1. Publish your application source code to GitHub.
   2. In the Azure portal, open your web app and select Deployment options under the Deployment menu.
-  3. On the Deployment option blade, select GitHub, authorize Azure to use Github, select a project and a branch.
+  3. On the Deployment option blade, select GitHub, authorize Azure to use GitHub, select a project and a branch.
   4. Click OK.

 <div class="col-12 col-sm-10 aligncenter">